Checklist: 8 Tasks To Avoid Summer Stockout Disaster

 So how do you strike a balance between optimizing stock levels and managing cash flow?
 Inventory forecasting can be a powerful tool to help you do just that.

-What goes into a forecast?
+What goes into a holiday sales forecast?

 To figure out what inventory you should have on hand, start with a forecast of future sales.
 Sales for the coming 30, 60 or 90 days are based on past sales velocity and seasonality of products.